Hank Skinner: Analysis of hair clutched in victim's hand

 During the post-conviction appeals, DNA analysis of only the hairs clutched in Twila's hand were tested and the results may have been either exculpatory (one of the head hairs and an unmatched fingerprint found on a plastic bag containing a bloodied knife excluded Skinner), or inconclusive, and no further analysis was made.
-All the requests for DNA testing of the other items have been denied on the grounds that Skinner's trial attorney did not seek DNA analysis.
-Lynn Switzer, the Gray County District Attorney, claims that additional testing would not prove Hank Skinner's innocence.
+All the requests for DNA testing of the other items were denied on the grounds that Skinner's trial attorney did not seek DNA analysis.
+Lynn Switzer, the Gray County District Attorney, claimed that additional testing would not prove Hank Skinner's innocence.

 The claim that Twila Busby had been raped was not raised at Skinner's trial.
 Further, medical examiner Elizabeth Peacock testified at trial that Twila Busby was not raped.

 An analysis of the rape kit, conducted in November 2012, showed Twila Busby had not been raped.
 The hair in Busby's hand was from Busby and a knife found on the front porch contained Skinner's DNA on the handle along with DNA from an "unknown contributor."